fleischr/sapbtp_dev_readiness/README.md

 ### Phase II

-Adds CLI tools globally via NPM.
-These add some commonly used tooling for building apps for SAP BTP on your local machine.
-Starting to use these tools makes you a faster, more productive developer.
+In Phase II - you take flight with more command line tools that you can add easily via NPM.
+These add some commonly used tooling for building apps for SAP BTP on your local machine - but a few here are just as beneficial to your existing classic ABAP and SAP Gateway apps.
+Starting to use CLI tools begins to makes you a faster, more productive developer.
 You feel new powers as you do more and more in the command line!

 <b>Yeoman</b></br>
-Yeoman is hand for automated creation of Fiori and SAP BTP apps
+Yeoman is handy for automated creation of Fiori and SAP BTP apps.
+When you use template wizards - this is what executes in the background.
 </br>

 <b>UI5 CLI</b></br>
+The UI5 CLI is a tool for modernizing SAPUI5 development - and it can be used for existing SAPUI5 apps developed for your SAP Gateway system as well as SAP BTP
 </br>

 <b>MTA tools MBT </b></br>
 For SAP BTP apps, you tend to have frontend and backend components deployed.
 Their deployments are deployed together as multi-target applications.
-If you haven't used it much - ```mbt build``` is going to be a really frequently used command for you BTP dev!
+If you haven't used it much yet - ```mbt build``` is going to be a really frequently used command for you BTP dev!
 </br>

 <b>abaplint</b></br>